-A detailed action plan to address all the recommendations in the report has been agreed, and is attached to this statement as appendix 1.
+A detailed action plan to address the recommendations in the report has been agreed.
+An extract from the action plan, showing the actions for those significant control issues which are either incomplete or have yet to be reviewed, is attached to this statement as appendix 1.